Dev-Daljeet/GuessACard/README.md

 Step 2: Open the project in IDE.
 For zip file, unzip the project or import the project into IDE.

-Step 3: Go to src\main\java\com\myCompany\guessacard and compile and run the class UserInterface.
+Step 3: Go to src\main\java\com\mycompany\guessacard and compile and run the class UserInterface.

 Step 4: At GUI window, click on 'Play' button.
 Then, select any of the given options.
 Lastly, click on 'Confirm' button to confirm your choice.
 The result will be displayed in TextArea at bottom of GUI.
 Click on 'Play again' button to play again and 'Reset' button to reset the game back to default.